haosulab/ManiSkill/docs/source/contributing/tasks.md

 class YourEnv(BaseEnv):
     SUPPORTED_REWARD_MODES = ["sparse", "none"]

-    # note as dense is not supported, you do not need to override the compute_dense_reward or compute_normalized_dense_reward functions
+    # note as dense is not labeled above, you do not need to override
+    # the compute_dense_reward or compute_normalized_dense_reward functions
 ```

 ## GPU Simulation Code/Testing

 Whenever possible, task code should be written in batch mode (assuming all data in and out are batched by the number of parallel environments).
 This generally ensures that the task is then GPU simulatalbe, which is of great benefit to workflows that leverage sim data collection at scale.

 GPU simulation also entails tuning the GPU simulation configurations.
-You can opt to do ways, dynamic or fix GPU simulation configurations.
+You can opt to do two ways, dynamic or fix GPU simulation configurations.

 A version of fixed configurations can be seen in `mani_skill/envs/tasks/push_cube.py` which defines the default